Skip to main contentSkip to main content

 Race

 From the moment the lights went out, Verstappen's charge through the field was relentless.
 Demonstrating the raw speed of the RB18, he systematically dispatched rivals, climbing into the top five within the opening laps.
 An early safety car period, triggered by an incident involving Valtteri Bottas, briefly neutralised the field but did little to impede Verstappen's momentum.
 The Red Bull's straight-line speed advantage, coupled with its ability to carry pace through Spa's flowing corners, made it an unstoppable force.
 Pérez, meanwhile, maintained a strong position at the front, managing his tyres and pace effectively to secure a comfortable second place.
-The team's performance was a stark reminder of the competitive gap that had opened up in the championship.
+The team's performance was a stark reminder of the competitive gap that had opened up in the Formula 1 championship.

 Strategic Story